maxritter/diy-thermocam-website/src/pages/assembly-guide.md

 ---
 title: Assembly Guide
 subtitle: >-
-  To assemble your DIY-Thermocam V3, you need the following tools: A soldering iron, some solder, a cutting pliers, a nippers, a screwdriver and a multimeter.
+  This guide will guide you through all the steps towards your own thermal imager!To assemble your DIY-Thermocam V3, you need the following tools: A soldering iron, some solder, a cutting pliers, a nippers, a screwdriver and a multimeter.
 seo:
   title: ''